Jump to:Page Content

 Dissertation fellowships are intended to support the doctoral student for work done after the student’s dissertation proposal has been successfully defended.
 Applications are encouraged from a variety of disciplines such as, but not limited to, education, sociology, economics, psychology, statistics, and psychometrics.

-The fellowship is a one-time award of up to $25,000, which may be used for a period of not less than nine months and up to 18 months, beginning in June 2013.
+The fellowship is a one-time award of up to $25,000, which may be used for a period of not less than nine months and up to 18 months, beginning in June 2014.
 Award decisions are announced in May.
-See this link for 2013 timeline.
-We expect to offer four this year, with plans to increase the number in the coming years.
+See this link for 2014 timeline.
+We expect to offer six in 2014.

 Eligible applicants must have completed all pre-dissertation requirements.